liebke/zookeeper-clj/README.md

 * **world** has a single id, **anyone**, that represents anyone.
 * **auth** doesn't use any id, represents any authenticated user.
-* **digest** uses a username:password string to generate MD5 hash which is then used as an ACL ID identity.
+* **digest** uses a username:password string to generate an MD5 hash which is then used as an ACL ID identity.
 Authentication is done by sending the username:password in clear text.
 When used in the ACL the expression will be the username:base64 encoded SHA1 password digest.
 * **host** uses the client host name as an ACL ID identity.
 The ACL expression is a hostname suffix.
 For example, the ACL expression host:corp.com matches the ids host:host1.corp.com and host:host2.corp.com, but not host:host1.store.com.
 * **ip** uses the client host IP as an ACL ID identity.
 The ACL expression is of the form addr/bits where the most significant bits of addr are matched against the most significant bits of the client host IP.